BitSeal

 • Public credit on this page if you want it, coordinated with the fix ship date.

 Machine-readable version at /.well-known/security.txt per RFC 9116.
-BitSeal is a self-funded side project; we do not run a paid bug bounty.
-Reports are still very welcome.
+BitSeal does not currently run a paid bug bounty.
+Reports are still very welcome and will be credited publicly on this page if you want it.

 Acknowledgments